 The app from Swaper is very well put together, and the dark mode of the app is also really great for checking the portfolio late at night.

-The company is also very good a maintaining investor confidence during tough times like Covid-19.
+The company is also very good at maintaining investor confidence during tough times like the corona pandemic.
 Here, the company provided detailed updates on its blog.
 This included the financial situation of the company.

 Swaper reviews on Trustpilot

 Trustpilot is a great place to learn what other people think of Swaper.
 We have collected some bad and some good Swaper reviews from Trustpilot for you to take a closer look at:

 Not sure Swaper is the right choice for you?
 Then there are also some good Swaper alternatives to consider.
 The following are some of our favorites:

 Even if you use Swaper, it might actually be a good idea to take a closer look at some of the above platforms.
 By using multiple platforms, you can reduce your platform risk and diversify your portfolio further.

 As both platforms are popular many investors ask how to decide between Swaper vs Mintos.

 Basically, Swaper is probably best for a simple user experience, whereas Mintos is more advanced but also more confusing.
 Swaper offers a very high return, whereas Mintos is more focused on diversification.